Find out more about SWOT Analysis,

 SWOT Analysis is a simple but useful framework for analyzing your organization's strengths and weaknesses, and the opportunities and threats that you face.
 It helps you focus on your strengths, minimize threats, and take the greatest possible advantage of opportunities available to you.

-SWOT Analysis can be used to "kick off" strategy formulation, or in a more sophisticated way as a serious strategy tool.
+It can be used to "kick off" strategy formulation, or in a more sophisticated way as a serious strategy tool.
 You can also use it to get an understanding of your competitors, which can give you the insights you need to craft a coherent and successful competitive position.

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
 Click here for more, subscribe to our free newsletter, or become a member for just $1.